Joe Szimhart:

 Certificate of Completion: painting major, Pennsylvania Academy of Fine Arts

-Art instructor: St. John’s College and at NM; New Mexico State Penitentiary with Project Newgate
+Art instructor: St. John’s College; New Mexico State Penitentiary with Project Newgate

 self-employed as cult information specialist, consultant and interventionist since early 1980s